Bundled steel bars are safely stacked in yellow bar rack inside a warehouse.

 A glowing red (hot) bar of steel is placed vertically through three orange boxes in a process known as tempering.
 Parts of the hot steel (between the orange boxes) are exposed to air.

 Low-carbon steels have good machinability, and their ductility permits forming operations like forging.
-As carbon content rises, increased toughness makes processing more difficult, although adding lead improves machinability.
+As carbon content rises, increased toughness makes processing more difficult.
 Tempering and normalizing heat treatment processes improve machinability by reducing hardness.

 Generally, steels with alloying elements are difficult to machine, and some don’t weld well.
-Austenitic stainless steels are an exception, as these have good weldability.
+Austenitic stainless steels are an exception, as they have good weldability.

 Speak With an Expert